hartsick/ruBB/README.md

 # README

-A very minimal Rails-based forum for friends
+RuBB, a very minimal Rails-based forum for friends

-Currently a work-in-progress that aims to be like [pgboard](https://github.com/pgBoard/pgBoard) but in active development, and with even less features.
+Currently a work-in-progress that aims to be like [pgBoard](https://github.com/pgBoard/pgBoard) but in active development, and with even less features.

 ## README TK